1. It’s March—Happy New Year, ancient Romans!

 2. It’s the best month for basketball (but worst for productivity)

 For civilians, on the other hand, March is known for one thing above all others: brackets.
 March Madness, as the NBA calls it, runs from March 15 to April 6 this year, and the safest bet you can make is that lots and lots of people will be distracted.
 According to USA Today, unproductive workers cost their employers $4 billion in 2019, paid to unproductive workers spending company time on betting pool priorities.
 Suffice it to say, March is not a productive month—this is the single most productive hour and month of the year.
 How to recoup these costs?
 Go into gambling.
 The American Gaming Association estimates that fans will wager $8.5 billion on March Madness brackets for the 2020 tournament.
 Each one of those 70-million-or-so brackets has a one in 9.2 quintillion (that’s 9 followed by 18 zeroes) chance of predicting the correct winners of every game.
 Good luck!

 3. It’s also the best month for vasectomies

 March Madness is a cherished time to reacquaint oneself with the couch, especially during the early tournament days when dozens of games unfold consecutively.
 In other words, it’s the perfect week to recover from a vasectomy!

-According to doctors at the Cleveland Clinic, the number of vasectomies surges by 50 percent during the first week of March Madness.
+According to Live Science, the number of vasectomies surges by 50 percent during the first week of March Madness.
 Why?
-Patients typically need “at least a day with ice” to keep swelling down, says urologist Stephen Jones, MD, “So if they’re going to spend a whole day doing nothing, it’s not hard to figure out that they’d want to do it on a day they’d like to be sitting in front of the television.”
+Patients typically need “at least a day with ice” to keep swelling down, urologist Stephen Jones, MD told Fox News, “So if they’re going to spend a whole day doing nothing, it’s not hard to figure out that they’d want to do it on a day they’d like to be sitting in front of the television.”